gwing33/loudr/app/views/docs/users.md

 **GET** `/user`

+### Optional Arguments
+- limit: defaults to All Users

 Returns a list of all Loudr Users.

-**TODO:** Add Pagination at some point.

 ### Response Structure